Back pain has many variables and returning to health can be complicated but it is not impossible.

 Lifting & Bending: Proper lifting and bending can make a back condition better.
 Adding load with poor lifting technique strains and injures tissues.
 Apply proper techniques to improve back pain and prevent injuries.
 Bending forward and twisting is never a good idea, especially with a heavy load.
 It is best to bend your knees and keep your lower back in neutral or in slight extension rather than flexed.
 Keep loads a manageable weight and lift with your legs not your back.

-Gut health: The gastrointestinal system has the power to heal or inhibit your recovery.
+The gastrointestinal system has the power to heal or inhibit your recovery.
 The GI system requires a balance of good bacteria and intestinal wall integrity.
-Food allergies, yeast, celiac disease, medication usage, food borne illnesses all affect the GI tract.
+Food allergies, yeast, celiac disease, medication usage, foodborne illnesses all affect the GI tract.
 Improved GI function can be the difference between pain and recovery.

 Some people have poor digestive capability and therefore even the good foods they eat don’t get utilized effectively.
 Supplements can be helpful in maintaining adequate levels of nutrition until healing is achieved.
 Consult with a physician before using supplements as some interfere with medications and other health conditions.
 Also, use a brand that is high quality.
 Many over the counter supplements are not bioavailable or well absorbed or utilized.

-Deep Breathing: Not only is it good for stress relief, it exercises the muscles of respiration.
+Not only is it good for stress relief, but it also exercises the muscles of respiration.
 These muscles get short with poor posture and shallow breathing.
 Deep breathing tones the diaphragm, gets more oxygen into the body for healthy profusion and exercises the rib cage.
 Deep breathing is especially important for those with asthma, COPD or other respiratory illnesses.

 3 GREAT YOGA TIPS